nemata/ultimate-job-offer/README.md

-Dear Sir or Madam,
+Hi,

-I'm delighted I stumbled upon your very interesting profile since you're the perfect fit for an open position at a really interesting company at the armpit of the world.
+apologies for the unsolicited message but I stumbled upon your very interesting profile and thought we should chat:
+You're the perfect fit for an open position at a really interesting company at the armpit of the world.

 #### Requirements & Responsibilities
  * You will design and develop awesome magic software solutions